Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/navs.md

 [comment]: # Boosted mod
 ### Responsive Tabs

-Responsive tabs allows tab layout to be displayed as accordion in mobile if number of tabs exceeds 2.
+Responsive tabs allow tab layouts to be displayed as accordions on a mobile browser if the number of tabs exceeds 2.
 No configuration or javascript method call needed.
 Here is the markup:

 {% example html %}
 <div class="o-tab-container ">